michael-spengler/persistence/README.md

 ```

 ## Troubleshooting
-If you get an errormessage like the following just:
+If you get an errormessage like shown below just:
 ```
 mkdir persistence-example-project-folder
 ```